 - The easiest and fastest way to request for a trial license is from the Product (registration required).

-- Download and install Lumerical Suite unto your Windows or macOS computer.
+- Download and install the Lumerical Suite unto your Windows or Mac computer.

 - Open and Run the Lumerical Product Launcher.

 - Go to the Products section on the left.

 - Request a 30 day trial license, using the "Evaluate" button.